ankeshbit/To-Do-List/Readme.md

-This project is a command-line To-Do List Application built using Python.
+This project is a To-Do List Application built using Python.
 It allows users to efficiently manage their daily tasks with simple menu-driven options.
 Users can add, view, delete, and mark tasks as completed, all within an interactive terminal interface.

 The program ensures a clean user experience by handling invalid inputs gracefully and providing meaningful feedback.
 It also includes personalized greetings and simple age verification to make it more interactive.